+Excluding the silver strings, all other colors deepen with age.
 We recommend Brasso Metal Polish for all strings.
 Brasso is easy to use and helps polish the strings.
+Remember to rinse well with soap and water to remove all cleaning agents.
 If you do all these things, you should be able to enjoy your ReThrive Jewelry for years to come.
-You can polish silver plated beads or findings with a jewelry cloth.

 Returns & Guarantees:

 All sales are final.
 There are no refunds or returns.
 Exchanges are offered for all pieces that are sized incorrectly.